Shades of Gray

 And so began our “healing and dealing” adventure.
 We are cancer fighting superheroes in a cosmic game of chicken — us vs. the cancer — weighing the potential benefits of the various treatments against the possible life-altering side effects.
 And we quickly discovered that there are no simple black or white answers.
 Just a million shades which-of-these-options-is-better grey.

 But it’s not all gloom and doom.
-Given that Paul is a fit 52-year-old with early stage prostate cancer, he’s decided to first explore non-invasive alternative treatments not currently available in the U.S. in the hope that it will buy him additional time before more conventional and aggressive treatment is warranted.
+Given that Paul was a fit 52-year-old with early stage prostate cancer, he first decided to first explore non-invasive alternative treatments not currently available in the U.S. in the hope that it would buy him additional time before more conventional and aggressive treatment was warranted.
+Now, three years later, it’s time to embark on more traditional treatment in the hopes of eliminating his cancer for good.

-We’ll be documenting our story via this blog and it’s our hope that it will be helpful to other men (and couples) considering an alternative path.
+We’ll be documenting our story via this blog and it’s our hope that it will be helpful to other men (and couples).

 Thanks for taking this journey with us.